xieyuheng/study/README.md

 - "Lambda Calculus with Types"
   - by Henk Barendregt, Wil Dekkers and Richard Statman.
 - "Do-it-yourself Type Theory"
-  - by Roland Backhouse, Paul Chisholm, Erik Saaman and Grant Malcolm.
+  - by Roland Backhouse, Paul Chisholm, Erik Saaman and Grant Malcolm, 1988.
-  - 1988.
+- "Computation and Reasoning -- A Type Theory for Computer Science"
+  - by Zhaohui Luo, 1994.

 ## Usage